water-ice-group/MolCrys-DMC/README.md

 This repository contains supplementary data supporting the findings of the paper:

-Della Pia F, Zen A, Alf\e' D, Michaelides A, How accurate are experiments and simulations for the lattice energy of molecular crystals?
+Della Pia F, Zen A, Alfè D, Michaelides A, How accurate are experiments and simulations for the lattice energy of molecular crystals?

 ## Contents